 Figure S3: Extrapolating analytic solution comparison for PEARL simulation results for broad Se ratios considering default PEARL regional lower boundary conditions.
 Points indicate the value of the long-term pesticide concentrations at the leaching depth, with the x-axis representing the value of the maximum from the 100 realisations of the analytic solution and the y-axis representing the value of the 80th percentile from the 200 year PEARL simulation.
 The different colours of the points are associated with the values of DT50 in days (blue being shorter and red being longer).
 The comparison was carried out for scenarios A – Kremsmunster, B- Hamburg, C- Okehampton, D – Jokionen, E- Chateaudun, F – Thiva, G- Piacenza, H – Porto, and I – Sevilla.
 RMS denotes the root-mean-square distance of log10 concentrations from the 1:1 line.
+Note δcor=0.316.